 For a handheld with such a boring name, it has sure created some drama.
 If you’ve not seen the Super Retro Handheld yet, it’s a portrait mode device oriented towards arcade emulation.
 If you’ve ever seen those amazing Pandora’s Box arcade units on AliExpress before then you’ll recognise the UI on the Super Retro Handheld as well.

 The Super Retro Handheld runs on a heavily modified version of Android.
 It runs a custom launcher designed originally for browsing and launching arcade games, but capable of supporting many other systems too.
 This model sports 6 face buttons, a strange looking circular d-pad and an analog stick, as well as Home, Start and Select buttons.
 There aren’t any shoulder buttons on this device as its primary use is for arcade games.

-The unit has a 3.5″ 640×480 display and is powered by the MediaTek MT6580A, apparently with 512MB of RAM.
-It will run on Android 7 or above when it’s released and apparently it’ll be available on or around December 20th.
+The unit has a 3.5″ 640×480 display and is powered by the MediaTek MT6580A, with 512MB of RAM.
+It runs on Android 7 or above and apparently it’ll be available on or around December 20th.